Video mode initialization and transition to protected mode

 In the previous part, we have seen first pieces of C code that run in the Linux kernel.
 One of the main goal of this stage is to switch into the protected mode, but before this, we have seen some early setup code which executes early initialization procedures, such as:

-In this part we will continue to explore the next steps before we will see the transition into the protected mode.
+In this part, we continue to explore the next steps before transitioning to protected mode.

 Video mode setup